fdabl/fdabl.github.io/_posts/2020-03-22-Nonlinear-Infection.md

 Similarly, the right panel shows how the fixed points $S^{\star}$ change as a function of $\gamma / \beta$.
 Since the infection spreads for $\beta > \gamma$, the fixed point $S^{\star} = 1$ is unstable, as the proportion of susceptible people must decrease since they become infected.
 For outbreaks that become increasingly mild as $\gamma / \beta \rightarrow 1$, the stable proportion of susceptible people increases, reaching $S^{\star} = 1$ when at last $\gamma = \beta$.

 In summary, we have seen how the SIRS extends the SIR model by allowing reinfections.
 This resulted in possibility of more interesting fixed points, which included a non-zero proportion of infected people.
 In the SIRS model, then, a disease can become established in the population.
-In contrast to the SIR model, we have also seen that the SIRS model allows for bifuractions, going from two fixed points in times of outbreaks ($\beta > \gamma$) to one fixed point in times of no outbreaks ($\gamma > \beta$).
+In contrast to the SIR model, we have also seen that the SIRS model allows for bifuractions, going from two fixed points in times of outbreaks ($\beta > \gamma$) to one fixed point in times of no outbreaks ($\beta < \gamma$).

 <!-- model allows for outbreaks whenever the rate of infection is higher than the rate of recovery, $R_0 > \beta / \gamma$.
 If this occurs, then we have a growing proportion of infected people when $S > \gamma / \beta$.
 As illustratd by the vector field, the proportion of susceptible people $S$ decreases over time.
 At some point, therefore, we have that $S < \gamma / \beta$, resulting in a decrease in the proportion of infected people until finally $I = 0$.
 Observe that, in the SIR model, infections always die out.
 In the next section, we extend the SIR model to allow for diseases to become established in the population. -->